embeddr/unity-cart-return/README.md

 # unity-cart-return
-Unity shopping cart return game prototype
+Prototype shopping cart endless runner game, created with Unity.
+Working title is "Minimum Wage".
+See the [design document](doc/design.md) for details!

 ## Software Versions
 Created using the following tool verisons: